 Software Analyst Salary

 Average Software Analysts in the United States make around $59K per year.
 Compensation for this group is mainly affected by geographic location, but years of experience and the particular employer are influential factors as well.
 Making up 72 percent of those who took the survey, male Software Analysts greatly outnumber their female counterparts.
 A large number enjoy medical while a fair number get dental coverage.
 Vision coverage is also available to a majority.
 Job satisfaction for Software Analysts is high.
+The figures in this overview were provided by individuals who took PayScale's salary questionnaire.

 Job Description for Software Analyst